 |8||Enterprise Cloud Transformation Journey||October 2021||Surendra Tipparaju, Principal Architect Manager, Microsoft Hyderabad|

 Online Exams Option

 Two Options on Mode of Examinations during Semester 1, 2 & 3:

-Institution offers a choice between taking the examination online or taking them at a designated examination center.
+Institution offers a choice between taking the examination online or taking them at a designated examination centre.
 The student will choose one of the option depending on his or her own preference and circumstances.
 Both options are explained below: